aws/aws-toolkit-azure-devops/Docs/welcome.rst

-AWS Tools for Microsoft Visual Studio Team Services is a Visual Studio Team Services (VSTS) extension that contains AWS build tasks.
+AWS Tools for Microsoft Visual Studio Team Services is a Visual Studio Team Services (VSTS) extension that contains AWS tasks.
 AWS Tools for VSTS is available through the `Visual Studio Marketplace <https://marketplace.visualstudio.com/>`_.

 You can use these tasks in a VSTS project or in an on-premises Team Foundation Services environment.
 Use the tasks to build and release CI/CD pipelines to enable those pipelines to interact with AWS services.